G33RY/ihome-app-2.0/README.md

 # IHOME APP 2
-A Smart Home Tablet App for Android/IOS developed specially for my house.
+A Smart Home Tablet App for Android/IOS written in Flutter developed specially for my house.
 The REST API that this app uses was developed in Node.js with Adonis.js framework.

 ![](https://github.com/G33RY/ihome-app-2.0/blob/master/yj0bAXB.gif)